 In Practice: How User Research Earned Us a Standing Ovation

 Not so long ago, a marine transportation company hired us to help them build a custom fleet management application so they could track the movements and freight loads of their fleet of barges.

-The client’s IT team had already attempted to design an application meet these needs, but it was soundly rejected by one particularly hard to please user group, the barge captains.
+The client’s IT team had already attempted to design an application to meet these needs, but it was soundly rejected by one particularly hard-to-please user group, the barge captains.

 Even though this audience presented a unique challenge, our UX team knew that with the right user research, we could uncover exactly how to create a design they would love.

-To really understand the challenges these people faced, we conducted field studies in Nashville, Paducah, and New Orleans.
-We observed how every member of the team worked, and we build a plan for redesigning the UX accordingly.
+To understand the challenges these people faced, we conducted field studies in Nashville, Paducah, and New Orleans.
+We observed how every member of the team worked, and we built a plan for redesigning the UX accordingly.

 First, we presented an optimized workflow, followed by a series of corresponding wireframes: